AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/create-first-course.md

 Courses in Experience Manager Guides can be designed to match different learning goals.
 While a regular learning course may include topics, quizzes, and summaries, you can also create courses that focus mainly on assessments.
 For instance, you might set up a course with only a quiz, or a quiz along with one overview topic to quickly check understanding.
 You can also build a structured path with a pre-assessment quiz, the main course content, and a final quiz.
 These options help you deliver targeted learning experiences while effectively measuring learner progress.

-Before we dive into the step-by-step process, here’s a short walkthrough video that demonstrates how to create your first course.
+Before we dive into the step-by-step process, here's a short walkthrough video that demonstrates how to create your first course and adding components to it.

 >[!VIDEO](https://video.tv.adobe.com/v/3469537/aem-guides-learning-content?quality=12&learn=on)